syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

         }
 {% endhighlight %}
 {% endtabs %}

-### How to perform an operation while expanding the accordionItem

 The [Expanding](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~Expanding_EV.html) event occurs while expanding an `AccordionItem` when tapping on the Header.
 You can get the index of the interacted `AccordionItem` by using the `index` property of the [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.ExpandedAndCollapsedEventArgs.html) .
 You can cancel the expanding action by using the `Cancel` property in the event args.